 Regulation of GIP and GLP1 Receptor Cell Surface Expression by N-Glycosylation and Receptor Heteromerization

-Gina M. Whitaker, Francis C. Lynn, Christopher H. S. McIntosh, Eric A. Accili
+Gina M. Whitaker and Francis C. Lynn and Christopher H. S. McIntosh and Eric A. Accili

 Sequence and epigenetic determinants in the regulation of the Math6 gene by Neurogenin3.

 Differentiation; research in biological diversity

 Pujadas G and Felipe F and Ejarque M and Sanchez L and Cervantes S and Lynn FC and Gomis R and Gasa R

 A mouse model for monitoring islet cell genesis and developing therapies for diabetes.